 A district-wide formula, whether formalized or not, allocating funding entitlement amongst subdivisions on a per capita basis or otherwise, except to the extent expressly authorized under division (G) of section 164.05 of the Revised Code.

-The director may disapprove, or the administrator may make a determination against approval for, any project application submitted in violation of the requirements of paragraph (A) or (B) of this rule.
+Any project application not submitted in compliance with paragraph (A) or (B) of this rule may be disproved by the director or the administrator..

 164-1-15 | Applicant’s share of project costs; ineligible project costs.